ski11io/kumquat/README.md

 ## Vagrant dev box

-WARNING: still in developement, atm just the frontend works login etc are currently not possible
+**WARNING: still in developement, atm full functionality is partially not available.
+See bug issues for details.**

 Tested with